kewne/kewne.github.com/_patterns/root_resource.md

 > # How do clients find the initial link?
 > Create a Root Resource that clients can use as an entry point .

-In most cases, the Root Resource is a [Routing Resource][routing-resource-pattern] that is introduced at a well known location.
+In most cases, the Root Resource is a [Hub Resource][Hub-resource-pattern] that is introduced at a well known location.

 # Sequence Diagram